MV10/mv10.github.io/_posts/2019-12-15-blazor-authentication-with-openid-connect.md

 }
 ```

 Later we'll take steps to ensure the user can't reach this content unless they're authenticated, so it's safe to simply assume user information is available.
-Unfortunately the demo IdentityServer site doesn't populate the `User.Identity.Name` property, so I added a bit of extra code to display the OIDC SubjectId just to have something to show for demo purposes.
+Unfortunately the default OIDC settings dosn't populate the `User.Identity.Name` property, so I added a bit of extra code to extract the `name` claim.

+We'll implement the `/Logout` link later.

 ## Configure OIDC in Startup